-Plan Description - Fire service employees who are regularly assigned hazardous duty participate in the Public Safety Personnel Retirement System (PSPRS).
+Plan Description - Fire service employees who are regularly assigned hazardous duty participate in the Public Safety Personnel Retirement System (PSPRS) or employees who became members on or after July 1, 2017, may participate in the Public Safety Personnel Defined Contribution Retirement Plan (PSPDCRP).
 The PSPRS administers an agent multiple-employer defined benefit pension plan and an agent multiple-employer defined benefit health insurance premium benefit (OPEB) plan (agent plans).
 A nine-member board known as the Board of Trustees and the participating local boards govern the PSPRS according to the provisions of A.R.S.
 Title 38, Chapter 5, Article 4.
-Employees who were PSPRS members before July 1, 2017 participate in the agent plans, and those who became PSPRS members on or after July 1, 2017, participate in the cost-sharing plans (PSPRS Tier 3 Risk Pool).
+Employees who were PSPRS members before July 1, 2017 participate in the agent plans, and those who became PSPRS members on or after July 1, 2017, participate in the cost-sharing plans (PSPRS Tier 3 Risk Pool), which are not further disclosed because of their relative insignificance to the District's financial statements.